LastPass Review: Quick Expert Summary

 On opening the web vault for the first time, LastPass offers some guidance — it shows you how to save a password, asks you to try out auto-fill, and provides a brief tour of the vault, which explains what most of LastPass’s features do.

 I like how easy it is to set up passwordless logins with LastPass — you can do it from your web vault in just a few clicks.
 Find Account Settings in the bar on the left of the page, then click on the Passwordless Options tab.
-LastPass will walk you through the rest and provide you with 3 passwordless options: the LastPass Authenticator app, biometrics (Windows Hello or Touch ID if you’re using a Mac), and USB security key.
+LastPass will walk you through the rest and provide you with 3 passwordless options: the LastPass Authenticator app, biometrics (Windows Hello or Touch ID if you’re using a Mac), and a USB security key.
 You can also find links to the Account Settings tab in the browser extensions, but for some reason there’s no way to get there from the desktop apps.

 I tested the biometrics feature on my Mac, and it worked perfectly.
 To set it up, I had to input my master password, then I was asked for my phone number to receive a verification code.
 Once I typed in the code and completed the setup, LastPass gave me the option to log out and try out the biometric login feature.
 I logged out and was able to log back into my vault with my Touch ID seamlessly.